-Managing natural and working lands to increase sequestration and storage of carbon is considered essential to California's efforts to achieve carbon neutrality.
-Forest and shrublands comprise approximately 85 percent of California carbon stocks.
-Wildfire threatens these carbon stocks because when vegetation burns, live pools of carbon can rapidly convert to less stable dead pools, and, as vegetation decays, stored carbon is released into the atmosphere.
+Managing natural and working lands to increase sequestration and storage of carbon is considered to be a relatively cost-effective strategy to help mitigate climate change and essential to California's efforts to achieve carbon neutrality.
+Forest and shrublands comprise approximately 85 percent of California aboveground and belowground carbon stocks.
+Wildfire threatens these carbon stocks because when vegetation burns, not only is some carbon immediately released via combustion, but also live pools of carbon can rapidly convert to less stable dead pools.
+As vegetation decays, stored carbon is released into the atmosphere.
 Regrowth sequesters carbons by turning it into new plant material and is critical to future carbon storage potential.

-When ecosystems burn at greater frequency or higher severity over a larger area than they are adapted, carbon stocks become more vulnerable.
+When ecosystems burn at greater frequency or higher severity over a larger area than they are adapted, carbon stocks become more vulnerable to loss.
 For example, when seed banks are burned before they have sufficiently matured, vegetation might be unable to reestablish.
 Reforestation and other restoration efforts might be necessary to assist ecosystem recovery and promote continued carbon sequestration and carbon stability.
-High-intensity fires can also cause significant tree mortality.

 Coast redwood forests are generally adapted to fire [see 'Healthy and Resilient Forests'] and are notable for having the highest aboveground carbon density of any ecosystem on earth.
-When the 2020 Big Basin Fire burned old-growth redwood stands at higher severity than their historic fire regime, live carbon stocks that had been accumulating for centuries were threatened.
+When the 2020 Big Basin Fire burned old-growth redwood stands at higher severity than their historic fire regime, live carbon stocks that had been accumulating for centuries were reduced.
 Most of the ancient redwood trees appear to have survived, and many trees throughout the burned area are resprouting.
-However, post-fire regrowth of injured trees has been slower than expected, which reduces capacity to sequester carbon.
+However, post-fire regrowth of injured trees has been slower than expected, reducing carbon sequestration.
 Restoration efforts are monitoring regrowth and considering management actions that can make redwood forests more resilient to future fire and climate change.

-Sequestering carbon in Central Coast grasslands may be increasingly important for California carbon goals because carbon in these systems is primarily stored underground in root biomass, making it less vulnerable to wildfire.
-Native perennial species may store more carbon than other grass species.
+Storing carbon in Central Coast grasslands may be increasingly important for California carbon goals because carbon in these systems is primarily stored underground in root biomass, making it less vulnerable to wildfire.
 Management actions such as adding compost have been found to increase soil carbon storage and plant growth, while also having a lower net greenhouse grass emissions than other waste management approaches (e.g., landfilling).
+However, adding compost can have deleterious effects on native grassland diversity or cause pollution if not applied appropriately.

 Applying biochar amendments can also add valuable nutrients and moisture retention to the soils of grasslands, stimulating growth to store more carbon.
 This is in addition to the storage benefits of biochar itself, which is created from plant waste materials and transfers that carbon into much longer term storage into the soils of the grasslands it is added to.
 Biochar is produced by heating plant biomass at high temperatures in a low oxygen environment to create a special form of charcoal.
-In addition to providing a soil amendment, biochar also has other applications because of its ability absorb chemical contaminants.
-The Elkhorn Slough Foundation in the Monterey Bay Area is currently piloting a project that uses a mobile kiln to convert removed eucalyptus tree logs into biochar as a way to sequester carbon from their habitat restoration projects.
+In addition to providing a soil amendment, biochar also has other applications because of its ability absorb chemical contaminants. to The Elkhorn Slough Foundation in the Monterey Bay Area is currently piloting a project that uses a mobile kiln to convert removed eucalyptus tree logs into biochar as a way to store carbon from their habitat restoration projects.
 As part of the project, they are also testing the benefits of biochar for increasing the soil health of farmland and filtering agricultural wastewater.
 A recent study surveying California biochar producers found that the biggest barrier to biochar market success is capital investment for scaling up production, followed by market and demand.
 Providing producers with revenues from carbon offset credits, increasing awareness of the application potential of biochar, and improving production processes, were identified as key strategies for commercializing biochar.